 What is a Cloud Contact Center?

-On the other hand, ACD provides automated call routing in the background to ensure that each incoming call is connected to the appropriate contact center agent.
+On the other hand, ACD provides automated call routing in the background to ensure that each incoming call is connected to contact center agent.
 It directs callers to the most appropriate agent to assist them.

 Statistics on Cloud Contact Center